NicolasSerranoGarcia/Tetris-game/README.md

 Check the [issues page](#) and look for labels like `good first issue`.
 Feel free to open a discussion or issue if you have an idea or question!

 ---

+## 🧭 About

+I've always been fascinated by game creation, specially retro games like Mario Bros on the NES or Mario 64.
+I find incredible that a game brings so much features given the limitations of the console it is built for.
+As a first-year Computer Engineer, I'm glad I've taken assembly classes and computer-related architecture as I can, at least, peak at their source code and not freak out.

+SDL (Simple Direct media Layer) is a low-level multimedia library, that gives you control over basic things like events, window creation and canvas.

+It is normally used as a windowing software (create windows and handle them) for other applications like OpenGL, but can be used as a functional module itself.
+SDL is *NOT* a *Game Engine*.
+It offers you the basic tools to build anything you want (with patience), but that's it.

+Of course, using assembly to code a project is not comparable to using SDL (SDL abstracts the process of accesing hardware directly to capture events or drawing to the screen) but comes closer than other software.
+Coding this project has been a challenging process of thinking through the core functionalities of a game like tetris, and implementing them to come close to what a normal person would find normal when using it.

+My code is not perfect.
+It lacks lots of things (specially design pattern), but I'm proud I came through lots of obstacles and I was able to think them through and overcome them.
+I've put a good amount of hours into this project, and I've implemented lots of things into it.

+I could've created just a screen where you play tetris, but wanting to create something personal, where I can add features that I find useful or interesting, was the way to go for me.

+This project is recreational, and I love the learning process I've been through with it.
+I hope you find the things I've created entertaining in your gameplay :)

+---